5 Ways to Avoid Addiction Relapse

 This is a long-term process, but when you work toward making big lifestyle changes, you reduce the risk of relapse.
 Positive changes include learning and using healthy coping strategies for stress and other negative emotions, identifying and managing mental illnesses, and developing positive activities such as exercise, meditation, or art.

 As addiction research evolves, medications have been developed that can help some patients manage cravings and avoid relapse.
 This is especially true for those struggling with opioid use disorder.
 Medications like methadone and buprenorphine, when used with supervision, can reduce cravings and urges to relapse.
 Naltrexone can be used to make taking an opioid pointless, as it blocks the effects of these drugs.
 For some people medications play an important role in recovery and relapse prevention.

-5. Rely on Others for Support and Care.
+5. Rely on Others for Care and Peer Support.

 Finally, it is important to recognize that going through it alone does not produce the best outcomes in recovery.
 Surround yourself with supportive friends and family, people who do not use drugs or alcohol, and those who really care about you.
 Take advantage of support groups for people in recovery, aftercare programs offered by the facility that provided you treatment, and even rehab alumni programs.
 Social support is a crucial factor that helps people resist relapsing and in recovering faster if a relapse does occur.

 If you are in treatment or recovery from a substance use disorder, be realistic and know that a relapse may occur but also that you can take concrete steps to prevent it.
 In addition to these steps, make sure you have worked with your therapist or counselor to develop a relapse plan.
 This will tell you what to do if you do experience a relapse, so you can minimize the negative consequences.